SAFLOK 410: CONCEALED FIX ROOFING

 Concealed fix side cladding must be pierce fixed for prevention of sheet movement due to gravity.
 Pierce fix the top of the sheets.
-Internal pierce fixing may be necessary on longer sheets.
+Internal pierce fixing may be necessary on longer sheets (in consultation with the Structural Engineer).
 Cladding is to be fixed in the pan of the sheet with #12x25mm Fixtite™ fasteners – Class 4 only.

 LENGTH AND ROOF PITCH

 Saflok 410® can be ordered in any practical length as per customer requirements.
 On-site rolling is recommended for lengths in excess of 13.2 metres, limited by space constraints and building design.
-The minimum roof pitch when using Saflok 410® is 2° on steel and 3° on timber.
+The minimum roof pitch when using Saflok 410® is 2°.

-Where insulation is to be installed, you may need to increase the length of the fasteners given below, depending on the density and thickness of the insulation.
+Where insulation is to be installed, you may need to increase the length of the fasteners given below, depending on the density and thickness of the insulation or packer.

 When the fastener is properly tightened:

-• Into metal: There should be at least three threads protruding past the purlin you are fixing to, but the shank guard must not reach that purlin.
+• Into metal: There should be at least three threads protruding past the purlin you are fixing to.

 • Into timber: The fastener must penetrate the timber by at least 30mm.